-The rankings come from an expert panel of the country’s top nutritionists, dietary consultants and physicians, which evaluated 40 different diets across nine categories.
+The idea of the best diet comes from an expert panel of the country’s top nutritionists, dietary consultants and physicians, which evaluated 40 different diets across nine categories.
 The categories included ease of compliance, likelihood of short- and long-term weight loss, and effectiveness against chronic conditions like heart disease and diabetes.

-Both the DASH and Mediterranean diets allow people the flexibility to choose from a wide variety of healthy foods, so they can eat what best suits them, said Kelly Hogan, clinical nutrition and wellness manager of the Mount Sinai Hospital’s Dubin Breast Center in New York City.
+Both the DASH and Mediterranean fall under the category of best diets because they allow people to have flexibility when choosing from a wide variety of healthy foods.
+This way, they can eat what best suits them, said Kelly Hogan, clinical nutrition and wellness manager of the Mount Sinai Hospital’s Dubin Breast Center in New York City.